iotaledger/susee-streams-poc/README.md

     a sensor is installed in a home, which means for the inital handshake the limitations of lorawan don't apply
   * If anything changes in the single branch channel setup, e.g. the addition of a new reading subscriber, the sensor will have to be able to receive new keyload information downstream via lorawan

-The current implementation can only be used to evaluate encrypted streams package sizes for specified payload messages.
-The above given aspects are currently not taken into account.
-The <a href="#todos">Todos Section</a> describes future behaviour of this test tool in more detail.

 ## Prerequisites
-To build this application, you need the following:
+To build the applications, you need the following:
 - [Rust](https://www.rust-lang.org/tools/install)
 - (Optional) An IDE that supports Rust autocompletion.
 We recommend [Visual Studio Code](https://code.visualstudio.com/Download) with the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) extension